-2015: Has emerged into a dependable receiving option and blocker, recording seven catches for 93 yards and one touchdown in seven games.
+2015: Has emerged into a dependable receiving option and blocker, recording eight catches for 94 yards and two touchdowns in eight games.

 College: Started 35-of-49 games on way to becoming the seventh tight end in Miami (Fla.) history to total 1,000 yards...Set all major school tight end receiving records, totaling 121 receptions for 1,753 yards (14.5 avg.) and 14 TDs...Named a finalist for the John Mackey Award in his senior year, along with earning third-team All-American and second-team All-ACC honors.